The Best Middle Eastern Restaurants in Montreal: Our suggestions

 Daou

 Daou is a renowned restaurant in Montreal that serves excellent Lebanese specialties.
 The menu features simple and authentic Middle Eastern flavours in their dishes that are perfect for sharing.
 There is a wide selection of hot and cold appetizers, seafood and grilled meats.
 Everything here is fresh and delicious.
 The atmosphere is simple, unpretentious and very family oriented.
-Note that Daou also offers an excellent catering service.
+Note that Daou also offers excellent catering services and has multiple locations in the city.

 519 Rue Faillon Est